 You can also get some idea of what it was like to fly in these amazing aircraft with rides being available in both the aircraft.

 For the Ford Tri-Motor advance purchase flight tickets are $70.
 Walk-up prices are $75.

 B–17 Aluminium Overcast Tour Schedule (Florida Locations) 2015

 The B–17 Flying Fortress will be attending all the Florida destinations.
-The Ford Tri-Motor is only expected at two designations, marked with an asterisk (*).
+The Ford Tri-Motor was only expected at two designations, marked with an asterisk (*).

 Tour schedule/locations for 2015 were: